-The next two steps is parsing of the setup\data with parse\setup\data function and copying BIOS EDD to the safe place. setup\data is a field from the kernel boot header and as we can read from the x86 boot protocol:
+The next two steps is parsing of the setup_data with parse_setup_data function and copying BIOS EDD to the safe place. setup_data is a field from the kernel boot header and as we can read from the x86 boot protocol:

-'''

 Field name: setup_data

 Type: write (special)

 Offset/size: 0x250/8

 Protocol: 2.09+

-The 64-bit physical pointer to NULL terminated single linked list of

-struct setup_data.
-This is used to define a more extensible boot

-parameters passing mechanism.
+The 64-bit physical pointer to NULL terminated single linked list of struct setup_data.
+This is used to define a more extensible boot parameters passing mechanism.

-It used for storing setup information for different types as device type high EEL

-'''

 It used for storing setup information for different types as device tree blob, EFI setup data and etc...
-In the second step we copy BIOS EDD information from the boot\params structure that we collected in the arch/x86/boot/edd.c to the edd structure:
+In the second step we copy BIOS EDD information from the boot_params structure that we collected in the arch/x86/boot/edd.c to the edd structure: